Russo-Ukrainian war (2022–present): Support for Ukraine

 Military assistance has mostly been co-ordinated through the Ukraine Defence Contact Group, whose more than fifty countries include all 32 member states of NATO.
 From January 2022 to January 2024, $380 billion in aid to Ukraine was tracked by the Kiel Institute.
 European countries have provided the most aid in total (military, financial and humanitarian).
 Estonia and Denmark have provided the most military aid as a share of GDP.
 The European Union co-ordinated the supply of military aid for the first time.
 The US has provided the most military assistance to Ukraine, and has set aside $175 billion to help the country.
 Most of the US military aid has been old American weaponry and equipment from reserve stockpiles, while most of the US funding earmarked for Ukraine stays in the US economy and supports US industries, subsidising the manufacture of weapons and military equipment.
 Bulgaria supplied Ukraine with over one third of the ammunition needed in the early phase of the invasion and a plurality of needed fuel.
 Most of Ukraine's supporters ruled out sending troops to the country in the early months of the invasion.
 Although India has maintained a neutral stance on the invasion, reports indicate that artillery shells made by Indian manufacturers were sold to European countries and then diverted to Ukraine.
 Indian officials have not intervened despite objections from Russia.

-The Russian government has threatened retaliation against countries supplying military aid to Ukraine, and said it meant NATO was waging a proxy war against Russia.
+The Russian government has threatened retaliation against countries supplying military aid to Ukraine.
 According to the Atlantic Council's Peter Dickinson, Russia's government has not followed through on its threats, despite most of its "red lines" being crossed.
-President Putin said that if military aid stopped, Ukraine would not survive for long.

-In May 2025, Ralph Goff, a former chief of operations at the CIA, said that the Biden administration gave Ukraine just enough weapons to bleed, but not to win, adding that "[They] allowed themselves to be bamboozled by Vladimir Putin and his nuclear-sabre rattling."
+Since the start of Russia's invasion, the US has been sharing intelligence with Ukraine, with a focus on finished signal intelligence to aid in targeting.
+In October 2025, the Wall Street Journal and Reuters reported that the US was to provide intelligence to enable long-range strikes on energy infrastructure deep in Russian territory.

+By January 2026, according to French president Macron, the coalition of the willing was providing all of the international military support to Ukraine, with France providing two-thirds of the military intelligence.
+In April 2026, reports emerged that Ukrainian F-16 pilots had gone through an RAF-led program and were being instructed to operate in GPS-denied environments due to extensive Russian electronic warfare.
+In June 2026, Ukraine received a €90 billion loan over two years from the EU for increasing defence; in August, Zelenskyy asked allies for an additional €23 billion.